TikhonJelvis/RL-book/chapter5/chapter5.md

 O_L = g_L(S_L) = A'(S_L)
 \label{eq:glm_eqn}
 \end{equation}
-The above equation is important since it tells us that the output layer activation function must be set to be the derivative of the $A(\cdot)$ function.
+The above equation is important since it tells us that the output layer activation function $g_L(\cdot)$ must be set to be the derivative of the $A(\cdot)$ function.
 In the theory of generalized linear models, the derivative of the $A(\cdot)$ function serves as the *canonical link function* for a given probability distribution of the response variable conditional on the predictor variable.

 Now we are equipped to derive a simple expression for $P_L$.